kelubia/CISCO-Intrusion-detection-Motion-detector-Siren-and-CCTV-IOT-system/README.md

 # CISCO-Intrusion-detection-Motion-detector-Siren-and-CCTV-IOT-system
-Hello!!!
-in the lab I created a simple intrusion detection system which is connected and controlled using a remote tablet, once motion is detected with my motion detector, a siren comes on coupled with a connected CCTV, i am able to remotely operate the system using a configured wireless tablet. all devices are connected to my home router.
+"Excited to share my latest project from the lab! 🚨

+I’ve developed a simple yet powerful intrusion detection system that can be fully controlled remotely using a wireless tablet.
+Here’s how it works:

+When motion is detected, the system instantly activates a siren, sending an audible alert.
+At the same time, a connected CCTV camera starts recording the area.
+The best part?
+I can manage the entire system from anywhere using my tablet! 📱 Whether it’s checking the live feed or adjusting settings, it’s all done wirelessly through my home network.
+All devices, including the motion detector, siren, and CCTV, are seamlessly connected through my home router, making this a fully integrated and efficient security solution.

 ![Screenshot (70)](https://github.com/user-attachments/assets/f0642afb-787c-46f6-a3f4-b9f3ad48f249)
 ![Screenshot (71)](https://github.com/user-attachments/assets/83d397b8-1f94-43b8-9e87-b736685cf328)